IvelinaGPlocheva/JourneyMetrics/README.md

 To run the project in development mode:

 ```
-npm run dev
+bin/docker-compose run --rm --no-deps web npm install
+bin/docker-compose up
 ```

-This will start the Vite development server, and the project will be available at http://localhost:5173/.
+This will start the Vite development server, and the project will be available at http://localhost:3000/.
 Thanks to Vite, you can expect lightning-fast HMR (Hot Module Replacement) as you develop.

 Made with ❤️ using TailwindCSS, Vite, and Three.js.